 The Atlantic Beach water supply system serves 2,584 residential and 205 commercial metered connections.
 The system draws water from six wells located within the town.
 The wells are capable of producing 1.74M gallons in a 12-hour period, and the water treatment plant has a permitted capacity of 2.5 million gallons per day (MGD) of finished water.
 The system has a total storage capacity of 1.5M gallons.
 Maximum daily use during 2016 varied from a low of 0.47 MGD in January to a high of 1.52 MGD in July (Table 4.21).
 Total water usage during 2016 was 249.91M gallons.
 The addition of a new well in 2016 added 0.36M gallons of daily capacity to the system.
 The Pine Knoll Shores water supply system serves 1,628 residential and 65 commercial metered connections.
 The system draws water from four wells located within the town.
-The wells are capable of producing 0.98M gallons in a 12-hour period, and the water treatment plant has a permitted capacity of 1.2M gallons.
-Maximum daily use per day during 2015 varied from a low of 0.425 MGD in December to a high of 0.745 MGD in July (Table 4.22).
+The wells are capable of producing 0.98M gallons in a 12-hour period, and the water treatment plant has a permitted capacity of 1.2M gallons of finished water per day.
+The system has a total storage capacity of 0.4M gallons.
+Maximum daily use per day during 2015 varied from a low of 0.225 MGD in December to a high of 0.745 MGD in July (Table 4.22).
 Total water usage during 2015 was 140.52M gallons.